ciscu/logs-analysis/README.md

 ##### Connect to the VM
-Logging in the to the vm is really straight forward. type the following command in the  `/vagrant`subdirectory:
+Logging in the to the vm is really straight forward.
+Type the following command in the  `/vagrant`subdirectory:
 ```
 Vagrant ssh
 ```
-This will log you in the VM
+This will log you in the VM.
 Your terminal prompt should look a this:
 ```
 vagrant@vagrant:~$